(1) We are facing a serious water crisis in Washington and climate problems will make it worse over time.

 (3) Recent Washington Supreme Court decisions reinforce the need for careful water management in order to protect limited and declining water supplies.

 The Supreme Court has ruled in favor of water resource protection in two important cases – decisions that Ecology is now working to overturn through its so-called “Rural Water Supply” Workgroup.
-Last October, in the case of Swinomish Indian Tribal Community v.
+In the case of Swinomish Indian Tribal Community v.
 Department of Ecology, the Washington Supreme Court held that instream flows set by regulation are a form of water right, and Ecology cannot amend these rules to allocate more water out-of-stream.
-Three years ago, in Kittitas County v.
+In Kittitas County v.
 Growth Management Hearings Board, the Court ruled that local governments have obligations to protect water resources as part of their land use planning processes.
 These decisions have the effect of limiting use of domestic wells in areas where water is scarce or over-allocated.

 Preparing for Climate Change